Siragugal: Plot

-Valli is quite shocked with the series of events in her recent life but wants to survive in London and takes steps for that.
-Chandrsekar urges Valli to start her own catering business as she is a talented cook and soon together start a restaurant business.
+Valli is shocked by the series of events in her life, but wants to survive in London.
+Chandrsekar urges Valli to start her own catering business as she is a talented cook, and they soon start a restaurant together.
 Meanwhile, Aishwarya recovers from her accident.
-One day she finds that her father is with his mistress and hates him forever.
-Vishwa resigns his job due to his promotion with transfer to Australia so that he can be with Lavanya.
-But having spent all his money to settle his debts, he begs Lavanya for money.
-This makes her ignore him and even to the point where she starts going out with other guys.
+One day, she finds that her father is with his mistress and hates him forever.
+Vishwa resigns from his job due to a promotion with a transfer to Australia so he can be with Lavanya.
+However, having spent all his money to settle his debts, he begs Lavanya for money.
+This makes her ignore him to the point where she starts going out with other guys.
 Chandrsekar wants to marry Valli and start a new family with both their daughters.
-He proposes to Valli.
-But Valli does not reciprocate.
+He proposes to Valli, but she does not reciprocate.
 Vishwa sees his wife rising to a good position.
-He wants to use this opportunity so that he can get money always.
-Initially, he pretends to her that he feels insecure and wanted to join them.
+He wants to use this opportunity to make money.
+Initially, he pretends to her that he feels insecure and wants to join them.
 Valli agrees and asks him to come home.
-Vishwa comes home but his nature has not changed.
+Vishwa comes home, but his nature has not changed.
 He dominates Valli and wants to take control of her and the money.

-When Chandrasekar and Valli discuss about expanding their business he insults him and asks him to get out.
-Valli understanding that living with Vishwa is going to be another nightmare asks him to move out of the house.
+When Chandrasekar and Valli discuss expanding their business, he insults him and asks him to get out.
+Valli, realizing that living with Vishwa will be another nightmare, asks him to move out of the house.
 Then Vishwa kidnaps his own daughter Kousalya and instructs Valli to come to a temple.
 Valli rushes to get her daughter back.
-Vishwa makes demands to free his daughter.
-But Valli replies that their marital relationship started at the temple of their homeland and shall be ended in this London temple.
-She is not interested to have any relationships and does not want to deviate from her culture.
+Vishwa makes demands to free his daughter, but Valli replies that their marital relationship started at the temple of their homeland and shall be ended in this London temple.
+She is not interested in having any relationships and does not want to deviate from her culture.
 What she wants is to bring up her daughters with cultural values.
 Chandrasekar understands that her decision was not only for Vishwa but also for him.
-Chandrsekar re-unites with his wife.
-Valli takes back her daughter with her.
-When Vishwa calls his daughter Kousalya replies him, not to come home forever.
+Chandrsekar reunites with his wife, and Valli takes her daughter back with her.
+When Vishwa calls for Kousalya, she tells him not to come home forever.